-Until the SWRCB issues an order on this petition, the Water Agency must maintain the minimum instream flows adopted in Decision 1610, with resulting impacts to listed salmonids, unless temporary changes to these requirements are authorized by the SWRCB.
-To help restore freshwater habitats for listed salmon and steelhead, NMFS' Russian River Biological Opinion requires that the Water Agency petition the SWRCB for temporary changes to minimum instream flow requirements beginning in 2010 and for each year thereafter until the SWRCB issues an order on the Water Agency's petition for the permanent changes to the Decision 1610 minimum instream flow requirements.
+Until the SWRCB issues an order on this petition, the Water Agency must maintain the minimum instream flows adopted in Decision 1610, with resulting impacts to listed salmonids identified in NMFS' Biological Opinion, unless temporary changes to these requirements are authorized by the SWRCB.
+To help restore freshwater habitats for listed salmon and steelhead, the Biological Opinion requires that the Water Agency petition the SWRCB for temporary changes to minimum instream flow requirements beginning in 2010 and for each year thereafter until the SWRCB issues an order on the Water Agency's petition for the permanent changes to the Decision 1610 minimum instream flow requirements.
+NMFS' Biological Opinion does not contain any alternative mechanism for complying with its terms while the SWRCB is considering permanent changes to Decision 1610.
+Filing for an annual temporary change is the only way the Water Agency is able to remain in compliance with the Biological Opinion and be prevented from having take liability under the Endangered Species Act.
 The temporary changes include a reduction in the minimum instream flow to 70 cubic feet per second (cfs) in the lower Russian River between May 1 and October 15, with the understanding that, because of the need to maintain an operational buffer above this minimum requirement, the Water Agency typically will maintain a flow of about 85 cfs at this point.
 Additionally, for the purposes of enhancing steelhead rearing habitat between the East Fork and Hopland, the temporary changes include a reduction in the minimum instream flow to 125 cfs in the upper Russian River between May 1 and October 15.3 NMFS' Russian River Biological Opinion only requires petitions for temporary changes to minimum streamflows on the mainstem Russian River, and not on Dry Creek.
-This petition therefore does not seek any changes in the Dry Creek minimum-flow requirements adopted in Decision 1610.
+This petition does not seek any changes in the Dry Creek minimum-flow requirements adopted in Decision 1610.

-Description of Purpose, Nature, and Beneficiaries of Project: To comply with the requirements of the Russian River Biological Opinion, the Water Agency is filing a temporary urgency change petition with the SWRCB that asks the SWRCB to temporarily change the instream flow requirements for the Russian River mainstem that were adopted in Decision 1610 and now are in the Water Agency's water right permits between May 1 and October 27, 2016 to the following: (a) a minimum instream flow requirement of 125 cfs in the upper Russian River (upstream of the confluence with Dry Creek and downstream of the confluence of the East and West Forks), measured as a 5-day running average of average daily streamflow measurements with a provision that instantaneous flows will not be less than 110cfs. and (b) 70 cfs in the lower Russian River (downstream of its confluence with Dry Creek), measured as a 5-day running average of average daily streamflow measurements with a provision that instantaneous flows will not be less than 60 cfs.
+Description of Nature, Purpose and Beneficiaries of Project: To comply with the requirements of the Russian River Biological Opinion, the Water Agency is filing a temporary urgency change petition with the SWRCB that asks the SWRCB to temporarily change the instream flow requirements for the Russian River mainstem that were adopted in Decision 1610 and now are in the Water Agency's water right permits between May 1 and October 15, 2017, to the following (Figure 2): (a) a minimum instream flow requirement of 125 cfs in the upper Russian River (upstream of the confluence with Dry Creek and downstream of the confluence of the East and West Forks), measured as a 5-day running average of average daily streamflow measurements with a provision that instantaneous flows will not be less than 110cfs. and (b) 70 cfs in the lower Russian River (downstream of its confluence with Dry Creek), measured as a 5-day running average of average daily streamflow measurements with a provision that instantaneous flows will not be less than 60 cfs.